Find Schools

 • ICU Staff Nurse (Intensive Care Unit Staff Nurse)

-In 2016, there was an estimated number of 2,955,200 jobs in the United States for Critical Care Nurse.
+There were about 2,955,200 jobs for Critical Care Nurse in 2016 (in the United States).
 New jobs are being produced at a rate of 14.8% which is above the national average.
 The Bureau of Labor Statistics predicts 438,000 new jobs for Critical Care Nurse by 2026.
-The BLS estimates 203,700 yearly job openings in this field.
+There will be an estimated 203,700 positions for Critical Care Nurse per year.

 undefined